 To apply IFRS 15, automotive parts suppliers (APSs) will need to change the way they evaluate long-term supply contracts.
 APSs need to use significant judgement when they identify separate performance obligations (i.e., units of account), which may be different from those identified under IAS 18.

 APSs commonly enter into long-term arrangements with Original Equipment Manufacturers (OEMs) to provide specific parts, such as seat belts or steering wheels.
 An arrangement typically includes the construction for the tooling, which is required to be used when manufacturing the parts to meet the OEM’s specifications.
-In many cases, the APS will construct and transfer the legal title for the tooling to the OEM after construction, even though they will retain physical … Read more
+In many cases, the APS will construct and transfer the legal title for the tooling to the OEM after construction, even though they will retain physical possession … Read more

 To apply IFRS 15, original equipment manufacturers (OEMs) will need to change the way they evaluate incentives.
 OEMs need to use significant judgement when they identify separate performance obligations (i.e., units of account), which may be different from those identified under IAS 18.